 “I feel like we’re able to reach people on a bigger scale,” she says, “and that’s very gratifying to me that we are able to help them.”

-Rivas is licensed in the Commonwealth of Kentucky.
+Rivas is licensed in the Commonwealth of Kentucky and State of Indiana.
 She is a member of the Kentucky Bar Association, Kentucky Justice Association, Louisville Bar Association, Women Lawyer’s Association of Jefferson County, The American Association for Justice, American Bar Association, Federal Bar Association and the American Law Society.